Alexhuszagh/xcross/README.md

-# Toolchains
+# xcross

-Docker [images](https://hub.docker.com/r/ahuszagh/cross) and high-level scripts for plug-and-play C/C++ cross-compiling, inspired by [rust-embedded/cross](https://github.com/rust-embedded/cross).
-Toolchains supports both bare-metal and OS-based compilation, with a wide variety of architectures and C-runtimes supported.
-Most images are <500MB, and <200MB compressed.
-Toolchains is ideal for:
+Docker [images](https://hub.docker.com/r/ahuszagh/cross) and high-level scripts for plug-and-play C/C++ cross-compiling, inspired by [rust-embedded/cross](https://github.com/rust-embedded/cross). xcross supports both bare-metal and OS-based compilation, with a wide variety of architectures and C-runtimes supported.
+Most images are <500MB, and <200MB compressed. xcross is ideal for:

 - Testing cross-platform support in CI pipelines.
 - Building and deploying cross-compiled programs.

+Note that this project is similar to [dockercross](https://github.com/dockcross/dockcross), however, xcross supports many more CPU architectures than dockcross.
+If you need Docker images of common architectures, dockcross may have better support.

 **Table of Contents**